 Let’s face it.
 Humid air is just uncomfortable.
 If the air in your home becomes too humid, the air (and your skin) can become sticky and clammy – disrupting your body’s natural cooling ability.
 Installing a whole house dehumidifier can keep the humid air out and the cool air in all summer long.

 Humid air contains moisture which can cause havoc to your home and furnishings if left unchecked.
 High humidity levels in your home can cause paint to bubble, furniture to warp, and water damage to floors and walls.
 Installing a whole house dehumidifier can save you the headache of fixing walls, floors, and furniture while keeping you cool on those hot & humid days.

 A Dehumidifier has better protection from mold

 Mold can impact your whole household – from allergies to damage to your walls and ceilings.
 High humidity is a breeding ground for mold which is a resourceful fungus that feeds off of water in the air and lumber.
-When you decrease the amount of water in the air, your protect your home from smell and damage of mold inside your hom.
+When you decrease the amount of water in the air, you protect your home from the smell and damage of mold inside your home.

 Prevent certain insects and allergens

 There are certain types of insects that feed off of mold.
 When left unchecked, mold can cause these insects to infest your home, and create added issues for the allergy sufferers in your home.
 While nobody likes insects entering their home, you can prevent some of those problems by installing a whole house dehumidifier.

 When the humidity and moisture in the air in your home are high, your air conditioning unit works harder to cool your home.
 A whole house dehumidifier takes humid air out and replaces it with dehumidified air, which in theory, will allow you to raise the temperature setting on your thermostat – and in the end, save on your summer utility bills.